aswathik98/E-HEALTHCARE-MANAGEMENT-WITHOUT-DATABASE-/README.md

 ## Functionalities
   * The project contains two model classes : admin and Doctor
   * Admin can assign doctor for the patient.
-  * Admin can insert and  delete doctor and patiemt details.
+  * Admin can insert and  delete doctor and patient details.
   * Doctor can give prescribed medicene to the patient.
   * Doctor can serach the patient using patient id.
   * All the data is stored in excel.